Tuesday, December 1, 2020

 Luckiest Man Alive

-Here's a clip with both the real Lou Gehrig with an animated story behind it.
+Here's a YouTube video with both the real Lou Gehrig with an animated story behind it.
 There is not much of the original speech surviving.
 In fact, it had to be crafted from various memories.

 The speech was first given at a Fourth of July double header in 1939.